Kotty666/dbus-growatt-shinex/README.md

  - https://github.com/otti/Growatt_ShineWiFi-S

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly EM to the VenusOS and GX devices from Victron.
+With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Growatt Inverter to the VenusOS and GX devices from Victron.
 Idea is inspired on @fabian-lauer & @vikt0rm projects linked below.